howaskew/Explore-OpenActive-data-with-R-code/README.md

 The code assumes users have a basic familiarity with R, but does not require knowledge of OpenActive data.
 It provides an introduction to some of the key concepts and data structures in OpenActive through simple examples.

-Running the code in the cells below takes less than 10 minutes and shows you:
+Running the code below takes less than 10 minutes and shows you:
 - how to find all the OpenActive data feeds
 - how to read a page from a feed to find basic details about opportunities for physical activity
 - how to read and process a whole data feed